This blog post was updated on 25 June 2025.

 I hope this blog post has given you a useful introduction to digital marketing in the Philippines.
 For more in-depth information, read the full-length guide here.
 The guide covers:

-- the typical Filipino internet user, including their gender, age, location and online activities
+- the typical Filipino internet user, including their demographics and online activities

 - device usage breakdowns and internet speeds in the Philippines